jkranyak/Skin_cancer_imaging_interface/README.md

 Handle metadata for the ISIC 2019 dataset, ensuring proper structuring and preparation for analysis.
 ### 3.4 Splitting Data and Experimentation
 Split the dataset into training, validation, and testing sets.
 Experiment with different model architectures and training strategies.
+(See file model_diagram for final classifier model structure, a multi input neural network)
 ### 3.5 Model Training
 Initialize data generators for training, validation, and testing.
 Train the dual-input neural network model using TensorFlow.
 ### 3.6 Model Summary and Visualization